Motivic decompositions of families with Tate fibers: smooth and singular cases: Acknowledgements

 \section{Acknowledgements}

-The authors want to thank Giuseppe Ancona, Daniele Faenzi, Sophie Morel, J\"org Wildeshaus for discussions, ideas and interest during the course of writing of this paper.
-This work received support from the French "Investissements d'Avenir" program, project ISITE-BFC (contract ANR-lS-IDEX-OOOB).
+The authors want to thank Emiliano Ambrosi, Giuseppe Ancona, Daniele Faenzi, Sophie Morel, J\"org Wildeshaus for discussions, ideas and interest during the course of writing of this paper.
+We also heartily thank the referee for his useful comments which helped us to improve our text.
+This work received support from the ANR HQDIAG (contract ANR-21-CE40-0015), the French "Investissements d'Avenir" program, project ISITE-BFC (contract ANR-lS-IDEX-OOOB), and the ANR Hodgefun (contract ANR-16-CE40-0011).